-Students are not allowed to bring to school electronic devices, such as smart watches, cell phones, iPhones, iPods, iPads, CD/DVD players, radios, or recording devices.
+Students are not allowed to bring to school electronic devices, such as smart watches, cell phones, iPhones, iPads, CD/DVD players, radios, or recording devices.
 Drug paraphernalia of any type is prohibited.
+Vapes, e-cigs, or any paraphernalia associated with vaping or e-cigs is prohibited.
 Also forbidden are all items which could be considered dangerous and not approved for use in school, including but not limited to, and by way of example only, fireworks or other explosive devices, pocket knives, or weapons of any type.